-Lone Pine Koala Sanctuary opened in 1927 as a safe refuge for sick, injured, and orphaned koalas, at a time when the species was being culled for the fur trade.
-Founder, Claude Reid, recognised something had to be done to help protect one of Australia’s most iconic species.
+Lone Pine Koala Sanctuary was opened in 1927 by Queenslander, Claude Reid.
+We initially opened with just two koalas, Jack and Jill, at a time when wild koalas were being culled for the fur trade.
+It was quickly recognised by Claude that something had to be done to help protect one of Australia’s most iconic species.